Donders-Institute/bidscoin/docs/workflow.rst

                          [-v]
                          sourcefolder bidsfolder

-    Converts ("coins") your source datasets to nifti / json / tsv BIDS datasets using the information from the bidsmap.yaml file.
+    Converts ("coins") your source datasets to NIfTI / json / tsv BIDS datasets using the information from the bidsmap.yaml file.
 Edit this bidsmap to your needs using the bidseditor tool before running this function or (re-)run the bidsmapper whenever you encounter unexpected data.
 You can run bidscoiner after all data has been collected,